PRLL/QueryMaker/README.md

 ## What is QueryMaker?

 QueryMaker is a .NET library built from the ground up using LINQ Expressions which provides the tools for making complex queries in a dynamic fashion via simple components.
-This components allow for performing multi-layered filtering with automatic type conversions, sorting, selecting and paging.
+These components allow for performing multi-layered filtering with automatic type conversions, sorting, selecting and paging.

 <br />